martinrotter/martinrotter.github.io/_posts/2016-07-21-greek-holiday.md

 [![Cicada]({{ page.imgfolder }}/cicada.jpg){: width="200px" }]({{ page.imgfolder }}/cicada.jpg){: .swipebox .image-border}

 I have to say that we had all we needed in Marietta studios.
-Marietta gave even prepared couple of salads for us.
+Marietta even prepared couple of salads for us.
 Particularly [Briam](http://allrecipes.com/recipe/144406/briam-greek-mixed-vegetables-in-tomato-sauce/) was perfect, I have never tasted so good salad.

 ### The island